 Radiant elements and halogen elements offer a level of efficiency just a bit higher than standard resistance coils.
 This is because they involve a heating source under a ceramic glass surface that provides for more rapid and even heat transfer.
 They are also easier to clean and generally more aesthetically appealing.
 Compared to standard resistance coils, these elements will likely add a few hundred dollars to the price of a new cooktop, although prices vary widely.

 Solid disk elements are the least efficient electric cooktop design.
 They heat up more slowly than coil elements and generally use a higher wattage.
 It is especially important to use flat-bottomed cookware with these elements in order to minimize wasted energy.

 Induction elements are the newest and most innovative type of electric cooktop in the North American market.
-Induction elements transfer electromagnetic energy directly to the pan where the heat is needed.
-As a result, they are very energy efficient — using less than half as much energy as standard electric coil elements while introducing less heat into the kitchen than conventional gas or electric designs.
+Induction elements transfer electromagnetic energy directly to the pan where the heat is needed and offer greater control than conventional electric elements.
+As a result, they are very energy efficient — using 30% less energy than standard electric coil elements while introducing less heat into the kitchen than conventional gas or electric designs.
 One catch is that they work only with ferrous metal cookware (cast iron, stainless steel, enameled iron, etc.).
 Aluminum or copper cookware will not work.
 When the pan is removed, there is almost no lingering heat on the cooktop.
 To date, induction elements have been available only with the highest-priced cooktops, but more and more manufacturers are adding them to their product lines at lower price points.
 Freestanding countertop units with one to four burners are also available.